mlfoundations/open_clip/docs/PRETRAINED.md

 More details are available at hhttps://github.com/google-research/big_vision.

-If you use EVA models, please cite the following:
+If you use SigLIP models, please cite the following:

 ```bibtex
 @article{zhai2023sigmoid,